rancher/fleet-docs/docs/cli/fleet-cli/fleet_apply.md

       --correct-drift-keep-fail-history        Keep helm history for failed rollbacks --debug                                  Turn on debug logging
-      --debug-level int                        If debugging is enabled, set klog -v=X -f, --file string                            Location of the fleet.yaml --helm-credentials-by-path-file string   Path of file containing helm credentials for paths --helm-repo-url-regex string             Helm credentials will be used if the helm repo matches this regex.
+      --debug-level int                        If debugging is enabled, set klog -v=X --delete-namespace                       Delete GitRepo target namespace after the GitRepo or Bundle is deleted -f, --file string                            Location of the fleet.yaml --helm-credentials-by-path-file string   Path of file containing helm credentials for paths --helm-repo-url-regex string             Helm credentials will be used if the helm repo matches this regex.
 Credentials will always be used if this is empty or not provided